microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 Now that we have addressed `structured_pattern`s including `settings` and `gen-linkml`, let's address `slot_usage`s, which are attributes of LinkML classes that are intended to refine the behavior of slots, relative to their global definition within the schema.
-For example, here's the global definition of `has_input`
+For example, here's the global definition of `has_input`:

 ```yaml
   has_input: